 Remember that it’s likely your audience wants to engage with brands that they truly connect with.
 They want to laugh; they want to feel like they have momentarily escaped the norm and are connecting to something that represents who they are.
 Understanding how your story best speaks to your audience will allow you to make stronger, deeper connections with them.

-One of the hardest aspects of starting a business is spreading the word about who you are and why people should care.
+One of the hardest tasks when defining a business: who you are and why should anyone care?
 A hurtful number of people are going to have no idea who you are or why they should give a damn about it, so it’s your job to tell them!
 Show your audience the tangible, concrete reasons why you are making the world a safer, easier, more productive, more fashionable, or just all around better place.

-Once you’ve nailed down how you’ll explain your brand to your consumers, include these points in your video transcript.
+Once you’ve nailed down how you’ll explain your brand to your consumers and the value that your existence provides, include these points in your video transcript.
 Be honest, be clear, and be real – no one likes the feeling of their IQ dropping after reading/hearing nonsense marketing jargon.

 Even if you make a bomb marketing video, it will be wildly unsuccessful if you target an audience who couldn’t care less about you or your product/service.
 To discover your target audience, identify the demographics of people who care about your mission and your product.

 Visit the social media profiles of your competitors’ followers (easiest on Instagram + Twitter) to learn what matters to them the most, or research hashtags that are important to your brand and see what types of posts are associated with them.
 For example, a Yoga Mat company might discover that people who post using “yoga” also post with “health” or “fitness” or “wellness”.